 - Monthly coaching resulted in improved accuracy and implementation of rencontre pt cruiser every ENVoY Gem skill on rencontre nc nouvelle caledonie all 3 campuses.

-- Teachers at why not find out more all 3 campuses were receptive to ENVoY coaching, with 94%-100% per site reporting they tried to implement coaching suggestions.
+- Teachers at article all 3 campuses were receptive to ENVoY coaching, with 94%-100% per site reporting they tried to implement coaching suggestions.

 II.
 Based on K-12 teacher surveys given in May to teachers who had been trained, coached, and admitted to using ENVoY at least some of the time, the following responded “YES” when asked if they had: